Probing the Disorder inside the Cubic Unit Cell of Halide Perovskites from First-Principles: Results and Discussion

-Furthermore, we found above that the dynamic potential well for the Br displacements is qualitatively similar to a static potential profile of a soft phonon mode that drives octahedral tilting, which motivates an investigation of the octahedral dynamics in CsPbBr$_3$ at $425$~K. Therefore, we project the Br displacements obtained from MD on in-phase and out-of-phase octahedral tilting modes (see Fig.~\ref{fig:inout}a) to find that in-phase tilting dominates the cubic phase of CsPbBr$_3$~\cite{Young2016,klarbring2019}, while out-of-phase tilting only oscillates around zero.
+Furthermore, we found above that the dynamic potential well for the Br displacements {at $T=425$~K} is qualitatively similar to a static potential profile of a soft phonon mode that drives octahedral tilting, which motivates an investigation of the octahedral dynamics in CsPbBr$_3$ at $425$~K. Therefore, we project the Br displacements obtained from MD on in-phase and out-of-phase octahedral tilting modes (see Fig.~\ref{fig:inout}a) to find that in-phase tiltings dominate the cubic phase of CsPbBr$_3$~\cite{young2016,klarbring2019}, while out-of-phase tiltings only oscillate around zero.
 We probe the role of Cs-Br coupling for octahedral tilting by calculating the cross-correlation of Br displacements involved in octahedral tilting, \textit{i.e.}, the projected displacements shown in Fig.~\ref{fig:inout}a, with specific Cs displacements occurring along the average of the $y$- and the $z$-axis (see Fig.~\ref{fig:inout}b).
 From this, significant correlation of 0.6 between Cs displacements and Br displacements associated with in-phase tilting is found, whereas for the out-of-phase tilting displacements it remains close to zero.
 These findings demonstrate the important role of Cs-Br coupling in the octahedral tilting dynamics of CsPbBr$_3$.
-Along with related effects, such as the stereochemically activite lone-pair that is described in, \textit{e.g.}, Ref. \cite{gao2021metal}, this motivates a departure from simplified descriptions based purely on geometric factors of the idealized average structure,\cite{goldschmidt1926gesetze} as discussed in recent articles.\cite{burger2018tolerance,filip2018geometric}
+Along with related effects, such as the stereochemically active lone-pair that is described in, \textit{e.g.}, Ref. \cite{gao2021}, this motivates a departure from simplified descriptions based purely on geometric factors of the idealized average structure,\cite{goldschmidt1926} as discussed in recent articles.\cite{burger2018,filip2018} \\ {We also found above that at $T=525$~K the dynamic potential well for the Br displacements loses the double-well features and phonon hardening occurs.
+Fig. S15 in the SI shows that when we rise the temperature in the MD to $525~\mathrm{K}$, we still find in-phase tilting to be more pronounced than out-of-phase tilting.
+At the same time, at higher temperature the assignment to contributions from specific tilting modes is less clear.
+For example, we show in the SI, Fig. S15, that at $T=525$~K projections of Br displacements onto the in-phase tilting modes that occur around the $z$-direction can, at least for some time of the trajectory, oscillate around zero.
+We also show in the Fig. S11 that specific next-nearest-neigbor Br-Br PDFs attain a more Gaussian-like behavior at $T=525$~K compared to $T=425$~K, which means that the motions of next-nearest-neigbor Br atoms become less correlated at the higher temperature.
+This implies that thermal disorder becomes increasingly more important than correlated tilting motions at higher temperature.
+We interpret the findings such that at a temperature significantly above the tetragonal-cubic phase transition of CsPbBr$_3$, the octahedral tilting modes are not fully representative anymore of the local structural fluctuations appearing in the system.
+This is indicative of a breakdown of the normal-mode picture that was discussed in a recent Raman spectroscopy study.}\cite{cohen2022} \\ {Finally, we mention again that CsPbBr$_3$ in its cubic phase is a prototype case as far as the intriguing structural fluctuations in HaPs are concerned.
+We therefore believe that the effects investigated and discussed in our work, such as the intra unit-cell dynamic disorder and octahedral tilting dynamics, are representative for several variants of the broader class of HaP materials.
+Nevertheless, it is important to stress that we do expect ionic substitutions could play an important role too.
+To provide only one but a very prominent example, the substitution of Cs by a polar organic species can induce further stochastic effects to the structural dynamics of the system, which have been extensively studied for a long time.}\cite{poglitsch1987} {Such effect can play an important role as well when further structural and ionic variations are considered as is the case in, \textit{e.g.}, double perovskite compounds.}\cite{klarbring2020,cohen2022}